Content2Map Logo

 A smaller, more relaxed riverfront walkway in Guayaquil, it hosts dance lessons and a theater, with bars offering nice river views, especially lively on weekends with a fountain show.

-• Barrio Las Peñas
+• Barrio las Peñas

 The oldest neighborhood in Guayaquil, located on a hill overlooking the Guayas River, featuring a lighthouse and church after climbing 444 steps.